minetest/minetest/doc/lua_api.md

 example), it is also possible to generate translation files based on the source code.

-It is recommended to first generate a translation template that translators can work on.
+It is recommended to first generate a translation template.
+The translation template includes translatable strings that translators can directly work on.
 After creating the `locale` directory, a translation template for the above example using the following command:
 ```sh
 xgettext -L lua -kS -kNS:1,2 -d hello -o locale/hello.pot *.lua
 ```